Generative patterns: Just-in-time Strategy Deployment

 Expressed like this, Servant Leadership can be seen as addressing timescales ranging from the immediate to the generational.

-For the source .pptx file for the images above (or simply to join the Agendashift mailing list), just ask:
+For image source files (or simply to join the Agendashift mailing list), just ask:

 I understand that I will be joining the Agendashift mailing list also